Documentation Index

 - Stops the server process after execution completes

-Soft publish: Step 2 uploads your code to Circuit for the dev session only.
+Soft publish: In hosted mode, step 4 uploads your code to Circuit for the dev session only.
 Unlike circuit publish, a soft publish does not create a new versioned release — it temporarily makes your latest code available for the local execution.

 Unwind Agent